-As per the recommendation in Section 4.1.5. of the Corporate Governance Code, the Executive Board has further intensified its efforts to secure diversity when filling management positions.
-It will also test the effectiveness of the adopted measures in the financial year 2015 and either make any changes deemed necessary or implement additional measures to ensure that women are given appropriate consideration at the management levels of the company, taking into account the company's specific situation.
+In accordance with the recommendation of the Corporate Governance Code in Section 4.1.5., the Executive Board has further reinforced its efforts to secure diversity when filling management positions.
+It will also continue to test the effectiveness of the adopted measures in the financial year 2016 and either make any changes deemed necessary or implement additional measures to ensure that women are given appropriate consideration at the management levels of the company, taking into account the company's specific situation.